jameshruby/TanksResourceManagement/README.md

 Place the modules in the editor(located under Tanks Resource Management category) and play.
 You can set maximum duration of action which is number of seconds to completely refill given resource

 ## System Overview
 System contains modules with attached holdAction.
 These modules are inheriting from ResourceModulesArea base class.
 HoldAction will substantiallly add given resource, full progress of holdAction means that resource is fully replenished, based on current ammount of the resource, that can take from 1sec. to maximumDuration of hold action(default: 30s).
 These resources are applied only on players vehicles not the players themselfs.

+**The hold action is avialable only to effective commander of vehicle** (this prevents situation when more players in same vehicle could run hold action)

 ### Hold action parametrization
 Hold action and its functonality is parametrized in two ways: